Financial Toolset

 2. Salaries and Wages

-Your staff's salaries will likely be one of your largest ongoing expenses.
-Consider market rates for the positions you need to fill and calculate total payroll costs, including benefits and taxes.
+Your team will likely be your largest recurring expense.
+Research market rates for the roles you need and be sure to include the full cost of payroll, including benefits and taxes.

 3. Marketing and Advertising